-The National Union of Healthcare Workers is a democratic, worker-led union dedicated to improving the lives of caregivers and patients.
-Our mission is to hold healthcare corporations accountable to the public, to establish better working conditions and higher standards of care, and to give our members a stronger voice in the workplace.
+The National Union of Healthcare Workers is a worker-led movement dedicated to improving the lives of caregivers and patients.

 NUHW was founded in 2009 as a Democratic alternative to healthcare unions that have adopted top-down corporate power structures that deny members a voice in their own union.
 At NUHW, workers set the agenda, lead bargaining talks, and elect their own leaders.
 And we never make agreements with employers without member approval.

 Our worker-based movement has enjoyed great success.
 NUHW is the nation’s fastest-growing healthcare union with more than 13,000 members.
 We have fought off takeaways accepted by other unions, won massive raises for new members, and forced Kaiser Permanente, the nation’s largest health maintenance organization, to start improving the mental health services it provides to hundreds of thousands of patients.

 - A strong union is led by its members.